ArijanJ/miditoqwerty/README.md

 Thanks to:

 https://github.com/ocornut/imgui             - for the awesome ..IMGUI library

 https://github.com/shric/midi                - for the cool piano visualization library

 portMidi                                     - for their MIDI I/O library

+https://github.com/monkeytypegame/monkeytype - for "inspiration" on the themes